aburrell/aacgmv2/CONTRIBUTING.rst

 appreciated!
 While I can't promise to implement everything, I will always try to respond in a timely manner.

+You can also contribute by testing pull request or performing code reviews.
+If you help out in ways that don't involve hacking the code, please add your name under the **Thanks** header in the ``AUTHORS.rst`` file.
+We appreciate the time you have given to improve this project.

 Short version
 =============